-If you don’t have something that’s motivating you, you’ll find it difficult to see the purpose of getting off the hamster wheel of repeating….”I DON’T HAVE TIME.”
+If you don’t have something to motivate you, you’ll find it difficult to see the purpose in putting forth the time and effort.

 Unless you’re extremely adventurous, flexible and have a lot of time on your hands (which I doubt, otherwise you wouldn’t be here :)), it’s more likely than not that before you start packing your bags, you’d prefer to have some idea of where you’re headed.

 If not, it would be difficult to know what to pack, how much time to request off and what things you want to see along the way.

 Getting clarity about your life is no different.

 Often times when you start feeling stuck or unmotivated, its because you have lost sight of your destination.